hugerte/hugerte/README.md

 npm i hugerte
 ```

-## Migrate from TinyMCE

-If you have been using TinyMCE before, you have to brute-force replace `tinymce` by `hugerte` in your code.
-In your package.json, make sure you use `1.0.0` as `hugerte` version – not the one you used for `tinymce` before.
-HugeRTE is based on TinyMCE 6.8.4.

 We're soon going to host the docs for HugeRTE on [our website](https://hugerte.org); for now, please refer to the [TinyMCE docs](https://tiny.cloud/docs/tinymce/6), but replace `tinymce` by `hugerte` in all code snippets.

 [See this guide also](https://www.tiny.cloud/docs/tinymce/6/npm-projects/), but replace `tinymce@^6` by `hugerte@^1` (and of course, all occurrences of `tinymce` by `hugerte`).